 They raised four children, Ja, Rhonda, Jana and Ardie, who would all, with their own families, later help with the Christmas tree business.
 In the mid-1990s, Ja moved back to Kansas from San Francisco and became a part of Pine Creek Farm, designing the Candy Cane Tree Maze and the hand-painted figurines of the Christmas Carolers and Nativity Scene.

 In their years with the business, Lloyd and Marlene were a team.
 Lloyd took the lead in growing trees while Marlene developed the gift shop with her creative wreath and greenery designs in addition to hand-painted ornaments.
 They both thoroughly enjoyed getting to know customers they would later call friends.
-In 2007, Marlene passed away and Lloyd moved to Kidron Bethel Village in North Newton.
+Marlene passed away in 2007 and Lloyd died in April, 2013.

 Ardie, and her husband, Wynn Goering, are the current owners and proprietors.
 They believe this is both a business and tradition worth carrying over into the 21st century.